BET (French TV channel)

-BET France is a French TV channel owned by Paramount Skydance Corporation, it is the French version of BET in the United States.
+BET France was a French TV channel owned by Paramount Skydance Corporation.
+It was the French version of BET in the United States.
 It was launched on November 17, 2015 in France.

-In France since the end of June 2012, a BET Break box is broadcast every day with ' and 106 & Park on MTV.
+In France since the end of June 2012, a BET Break box was broadcast every day with ' and 106 & Park on MTV.

 In October 2015, the launch of BET France was announced for November 17, 2015.
 This information created a controversy because of the absence of black animators on a historical community channel.

-After weeks of negotiations, an agreement was reached between the ViacomCBS and Canal groups, the Canal Group retains the BET channels, MTV Hits France and J-One.
+After weeks of negotiations, an agreement was reached between the ViacomCBS and Canal groups, the Canal Group retained the BET channels, MTV Hits France and J-One.

-The channel's voiceover is China Moses.
+The channel's voiceover was China Moses.